China Market shuts for Labor Day holiday

-China share market closed on Tuesday, 04 May 2021, for Labor Day holiday.
+China share market closed for third straight session on Wednesday, 05 May 2021, for Labor Day holiday.

-Stocks in Asia-Pacific were mixed on Tuesday, 04 May 2021, on following the mixed cues overnight from Wall Street.
+Stocks in Asia-Pacific were mixed amid holiday thin trading on Wednesday, 05 May 2021, following the largely downbeat cues from Wall Street overnight, after comments from Treasury Secretary Janet Yellen, who suggested interest rates may have to rise modestly to prevent the economy from overheating amid the recent spike in government spending.

-The Australian stock market was trading higher, after the Reserve Bank of Australia announced its decision to maintain its current policy settings, including keeping the cash rate at 0.1%.
-New Zealand, Hong Kong, Malaysia and Indonesia markets were up between 0.2 and 0.6%.
+The Australia's benchmark ASX 200 traded 0.7% higher, while Singapore's Straits Times index declined 0.82%.

 Powered by Capital Market - Live News